Rifle Shooting And Practice:

 2. Hearing protection, muzzle blast flinch causes more eratic shooting than a recoil flinch, muzzle blast from a modern high power rifle is pretty severe and will cause even good rifle shooters to miss their mark.

-3. Breathing is another critical issue in becoming a good rifle shot.
+3. Breathing and controlling your very own heartbeat is another critical issue in becoming a good rifle shooter.

 If yes, you probably do squeeze the trigger.